-The University Hospitals Nursing Internship is a 10-week, temporary, paid summer position that provides nursing students the opportunity to work with a highly skilled RN preceptor in a supportive learning environment.
+University Hospitals is currently accepting applications for our 2024 Summer Nursing Internship Program.
+The nursing internship is a 10-week, temporary, paid summer position that provides nursing students the opportunity to work with a highly skilled RN preceptor in a supportive learning environment.
 The program assists the Nursing Intern to improve communication, critical thinking, clinical, and time management skills while increasing self-confidence and clinical competence.

-The program is open to nursing students enrolled at the following schools: Case Western Reserve University – Frances Payne Bolton School of Nursing, Cleveland State University, Hiram College, Kent State University, University of Mount Union and Ursuline College.
+The program is open to nursing students enrolled at the following schools: Case Western Reserve University, Cleveland State University, Hiram College, Kent State University (including all Kent State regional campuses), University of Mount Union, Notre Dame, and Ursuline College.

 The internship is open to students that will be entering their senior year of nursing school.
 As part of the Nursing Internship, participants are required to enroll in the corresponding course offered through their school.

 The application process consists of two (2) steps.
 Interested, qualified applicants must:

 - Submit an expression of interest via the UH Career Center – Click HERE to apply!

 - Complete the comprehensive application (click HERE to download application).
 The completed application along with required documents should be sent via e-mail to UHNurseIntern@UHHospitals.org Subject: 2024 Nurse Internship Program – Your Name.

 *Applications submitted after 11:59pm on November 17, 2023 will only be considered for RN Intern opportunities in Adult Acute Care or Home Care areas.*

 Don’t take our word for it – See what some of our past Nursing Interns had to say about the program!